Walodja1987/xns/docs/DEV_NOTES.md

 ### Front-Running during the First Year

-During the first year after contract deployment (the onboarding period), the contract owner can optionally bootstrap namespaces for participants and integrators at no cost using dedicated OWNER-only functions (`registerPublicNamespaceFor` and `registerPrivateNamespaceFor`).
-This mechanism is intended to promote rapid ecosystem adoption by enabling the owner to grant free namespaces to participants and integrators.
+During the first year after contract deployment (the onboarding period), the contract owner can register namespaces for free using dedicated OWNER-only functions (`registerPublicNamespaceFor` and `registerPrivateNamespaceFor`) in order to foster protocol adoption.

-**Design Decision: Separation of Self-Service and Onboarding Functions**

-The contract separates self-service namespace registration (which always charges fees) from owner-only onboarding functions (which are free during the onboarding period).
-This design provides several benefits:

-* **Clear separation of concerns**: Regular users always pay standard fees via `registerPublicNamespace` and `registerPrivateNamespace`, while onboarding is handled through dedicated functions.
-* **Transparency**: The distinction between self-service and onboarding functions makes the system's behavior explicit and easier to audit.
-* **Consistent fee enforcement**: Self-service functions consistently enforce fees, eliminating conditional logic that could introduce bugs or confusion.

-**Front-Running Considerations:**

-Even with this separation, there remains a theoretical front-running risk:
+There exists a theoretical front-running risk:

-* **Theoretical scenario**: The owner could monitor the mempool for namespace registration transactions from other users and front-run them using `registerPublicNamespaceFor` or `registerPrivateNamespaceFor` to register the namespace first for a different address.
+* **Theoretical scenario**: The owner could monitor the mempool for namespace registration transactions from other users and front-run them to register the namespace first for a different address.

+**Mitigation:**
 * **Economic disincentive**: Front-running namespace registrations would negatively impact the system's reputation and the owner's future revenue.
-* **User mitigation**: Users can mitigate this risk by waiting until after the 1-year onboarding period to register namespaces, at which point everyone pays the same fees (including the owner, who must use the self-service functions).
+* **Postpone namespace registration**: Users can mitigate this risk by waitng until after the 1-year onboarding period to register namespaces, at which point everyone pays the same fees (including the owner, who must use the self-service functions).
+* **Request free registration**: During the onboarding period, users may also reach out to [Walodja1987](https://x.com/Walodja1987) on X and ask for a free namespace registration by the contract owner.

 ## Block Reorganization Risk